Run an energy comparison and save an average of £216*

 What the early exit fees are

-The best fixed price energy deals for you will depend on these factors and which are most important to you.
-There are so many different plans available from many different suppliers, so you’re sure to find one that best suits your requirements.
+The best fixed price energy deals for you will obviously depend on which of these features are most important to you.
+There are so many different plans available from many different suppliers, you’re sure to find one that best suits your requirements.

 Applying for a fixed price gas and electric plan is no different than applying for a variable plan.
 The Energy Switch Guarantee, which applies to 90% of UK suppliers, means that your new supplier will handle the entire transition without you having to worry about the admin.
 The switch takes 21 days to complete – you can change your mind and cancel it during the first 14 days if you wish – and you’ll remain on your former tariff until the process is complete.

 Comparing plans with the Money.co.uk price comparison tool is the best way to enter a fixed rate energy plan; Money.co.uk offers detailed information on every fixed rate energy supplier in the UK and offers exclusive deals from many top providers.
 Before using the price comparison tool, make sure you have the following information to hand [https://www.money.co.uk/energy/guides/what-do-i-need-to-know-about-utility-bills]:

 You’ll then be able to compare energy suppliers offering fixed rate tariffs and see how much you could be saving compared to your current plan.

 Your supplier is required to remind you that your plan is set to end between 42 and 49 days before the end of the contract.
-During this period – either from the moment your supplier notifies you of your plan ending, or 42 days before the tariff ends (whichever comes first) – you’re free to switch plan or provider within this notice period you will not face any exit fees.
-Fixed price tariffs are not renewed automatically at the end of their term, so it’s important to keep note of the end date and contact your supplier during the notice period if you wish to continue with another fixed rate plan.
+During this period – either from the moment your supplier notifies you of your plan ending, or 42 days before the tariff ends (whichever comes first) – you’re free to switch plan or provider without incurring any exit fees.
+Fixed price tariffs aren’t renewed automatically at the end of their term, so it’s important to keep a note of the end date and contact your supplier during the notice period if you wish to continue with another fixed rate plan with that supplier.

-If you don’t choose any plan, you’ll automatically be switched to your supplier’s standard variable tariff when your fixed period ends if you have not already arranged otherwise – and this is usually the most expensive plan to be on.
-Even if you do wish to continue using fixed energy tariffs, you should make sure to compare your current supplier’s offerings with others on the market, as there may now be a better deal for you with a new provider.
+If you don’t choose any plan, you’ll automatically be switched to your supplier’s standard variable tariff when your fixed period ends – and this is usually the most expensive plan to be on.
+Even if your supplier offers you another fixed-energy tariff, now is the time to compare your current supplier’s offerings with the rest of the market, as there may now be a better deal for you with a new provider.
 Using an energy comparison site like Money.co.uk makes this as quick, simple, and painless as possible.

-Aside from fixed price electricity and gas plans, there are a number of ways you can control your energy bills and make sure you’re never paying more than you should be.
+Aside from fixed price electricity and gas plans, there are several ways you can control your energy bills to make sure you’re never paying more than you should be.

 Using a smart meter could save you money as it can help you track and subsequently control your usage.
-This also saves you the effort of meter readings, and, with some providers, offers cheaper tariffs.
-The presence of a smart meter in your home won’t actively save you money if you aren’t using it to monitor and reduce your usage.
+This also saves you the effort of meter readings, and, with some providers, unlocks cheaper tariffs.
+Note, however, the presence of a smart meter in your home won’t save you money if you aren’t actively using it to monitor and reduce your usage.

 There are plenty of ways to reduce your energy consumption, and in turn reduce your bills, by making small changes around the house.
-Have a look at our guide to cutting energy costs for advice on keeping your bills manageable.
+Have a look at our top ten tips to cutting energy costs for advice on keeping your bills manageable.